viriciti/assignment/README.md

 1. Doing the assignment focused on **_front-end_**
 1. Doing the assignment focused on **_back-end_**

 More on this later.

 We've provided you with a few parameters:

 ### The data
 The assignment is based on a vehicle data generator.
-A stream of objects that look like this:
+A stream of objects that looks like this:

 ```JS
 {